Tudoto/tudoto.github.io/_pages/about.md

 ## My cat
-I have a cat that I adopted with my partner.
-He is a one-year-old boy named MayoHachi.
+I adopted this cat with my partner.
+He is a one-year-old boy, and we named him MayoHachi.
 Mayo means egg yolk and Hachi means eight in Japanese.
-We named it because the color of his coat resembles egg yolk and he was found on the eighth floor.
+The reason we use this name is because the color of his coat resembles egg yolk and he was snooping around for food on the eighth floor of one office building when we found him (and captured him after of course).
 ![蛋黄证件照](/assets/images/81713626833_.pic.jpg){: .align-center}

 ## My life